-Your Pets and Pool Safety
+Your Dogs and Pool Safety

 On a blistering hot day, owning a pool definitely has its advantages as a refuge from the heat.
 It also holds the potential for a family tragedy all year round if you are not careful.
 Although many dogs love the water, don't assume they can swim naturally.
 Never throw a dog into the pool; he may panic and not be able to climb the slick sides to get out of the pool.

 Pool safety issues for pets are almost synonymous with those for children, and they go far beyond just careful supervision.
 With pets and kids, you can never assume that you can watch them all the time.
 It only takes a few minutes of distraction for either one to fly out the door and into the pool.
 In fact, one study showed that in the case of children, supervision failed in 69 percent of the drowning incidents.

 With that said, pools can be great fun for your pet.
 Here are just a few of the issues you should consider:

 Even excellent swimmers will gradually lose their ability as they age and become weaker.
 In addition, senior dogs are more prone to slipping and falling into a pool.

 Heat and sunlight are more intense around a pool.
 Your dog cannot keep as cool as you, so watch for signs of overheating.
 Don't let your dog drink from the pool; the chlorine will make him sick.